derwidii/guidebook_non_linear_regression/README.md

 * The LaTeX template is referenced in `_quarto.yml` and lives in `latex/`.
 * Citations use `apa.csl`; bibliography is configured via `_quarto.yml`.
 * Outputs are written to `_book/` by default.

+## Additional Files

+These additional LaTeX/style assets are included solely to render and format the thesis according to ETH/SfS requirements; they are not part of the scientific contribution:

+* `ETHDASA.sty`, `ETHDASA.str`, `sfs-hyper.sty`, `sfsbib.sty`, `texab.sty`
+* `ETHDAsfs.sty`, `ETHform.sty`, `ETHSfslogo.sty`, `perdata.gcm`

+You may replace them with equivalent templates if your institution uses a different style.